zambezi21/Active-Directory-Project/README.md

 # ACTIVE DIRECTORY PROJECT

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Active Directory project aimed to establish a controlled environment for managing and securing an organization's network infrastructure.
+The primary focus was to configure and monitor AD services, including authentication, access control, and policy enforcement, while integrating with security tools for monitoring suspicious activities.
+This hands-on experience was designed to deepen understanding of identity management, security best practices, and system administration.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]